lene/DuplicateImages/README.md

 ### Publishing

+A tag is created and the new version is published automatically by GitLab CI on every successful merge to `master`.

+#### Prerequisites

+For every Merge Request to `master` it is checked that:
+- the `version` number in `pyproject.toml` is not an already existing git tag
+- the `CHANGELOG.md` contains an entry for the current version number

+#### PyPI

 There is a job in GitLab CI for publishing to `pypi.org` that runs as soon as a new tag is added, which happens automatically whenever a MR is merged.
 The tag is the same as the `version` in the `pyproject.toml` file.
 For every MR it needs to be ensured that the `version` is not the same as an